Clarke grad's unexpected journey reaps huge rewards

 “One thing I’m really proud of is the security cameras that are now on campus,” she said.
 “We worked with college administration and the City of Dubuque to get that done.”

-Theisen also headed up the college’s Dance Marathon, an annual fundraiser for University of Iowa Stead Family Children’s Hospital.
-She has served as the marathon’s organizer and family relations director for the past two years.
+Theisen also headed up the college’s Dance Marathon, an annual fundraiser for University of Iowa Stead Family Children’s Hospital in Iowa City.
+She served as the marathon’s organizer and family relations director for the past two years.

 “That is a project that really opened my heart,” she said.
 “Being able to help those families was a privilege.”